Issue-System/arch-as-code/README.md

 ## 1. Install arch-as-code cli

-Arch as code required Java 8 or greater to be installed.
+Arch as code requires Java 8 or greater to be installed.

 You can download the latest tarball [here](https://github.com/nahknarmi/arch-as-code/releases/latest).